Ans:- We are learning functional interface because a Lambda Expression is never executed on it’s own. It is always used with functional interfaces.

 3) The use of @FunctionalInterface annotation is optional.

-4) functional interface is valid even if the @FunctionalInterface annotation is omitted.
+4) A functional interface is valid even if the @FunctionalInterface annotation is omitted.
 It is only for informing the compiler to enforce single abstract method inside interface.

 So the following 2 are exactly same:-